-This page features resources that complement The Virtual Events Report from Tagoras that provides data, in-depth analysis, and case studies for the emerging trend of virtual events, conferences, and trades shows.
+This page features resources that complement The Virtual Conferences Report, a free publication that provides data, in-depth analysis, and case studies for the rapidly evolving trend of virtual conferences.

 You can read through the whole page or use the links below to jump to the topics that interest you.
 To explore other resources, go to our main Resources page.